moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

-Assuming the code was right before, this doesn’t change its behavior
-at all.
-And because each `if` statement contained a `return` clause,
-we know for certain that as soon as one of the test conditions was
-true it would return from the function and the other `if` statements
-would not get a chance to execute.
-So this is certainly logically
-equivalent.

 You might also notice that we don’t have a plain `else` clause here.
 That’s fine—if none of the test conditions are true then we will fall
 out after the last clause and then rather than returning a value
-explicitly from `sleep_in` it will implicitly return `undefined`.
+explicitly it will implicitly return `undefined`.
+Since we’re pretty
-Which should raise the question, do these four branches cover all the
+certain these four branches cover all the possible cases and thus we
-possible cases so this function is in fact defined for all possible
-inputs?
-If they do (and we constructed this function in the first
-place so they would), then logically we could take the test condition
+will never return `undefined` we could take the test condition off the
-off the last `else if` like this:
+last `else if` like this without changing the behavior of the function:

 ```javascript
 function sleep_in(weekday, vacation) {